UgoEkwe/monorepo/README.md

 ## 🏗 Architecture

-The scaffold uses a hub-and-spoke architecture where the database workspace serves as the central data layer.
+The scaffold uses a hub-and-spoke architecture.
 All workspaces are designed to be independently removable while maintaining system functionality.
+Database tasks are fully decoupled from default dev/build so fresh clones build without a database.

 ### Core Concepts